aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 `meta.defaultLanguage`: Required String.

 The default (human communication) language of the instrument, represented by an IETF BCP 47 (RFC 5646 Standard) language tag e.g. "en-CA".
 It is important to set the default language as it is used as a key in other locations of the `schema` object.
-This key is required to be compatible with
-ReproNim's JSON-LD Instrument.

 `meta.derivedFrom`: String.

 The resource instrument that the Z-JSON Instrument derived from as a result of significant content modification such that the instrument is no longer the same
 instrument, and the creation of a new version does not suffice.
+What is considered significant here is not defined in this specification, but is instead up to the author to decide.

 This level of modification does not include format transcription i.e. linst to JSON, unless the content of the instrument has also been modified.
 The